Home » Knee Pain Treatment in NYC | Knee Pain Doctors Specialists

 Knee Pain Diagnosis

 One of the first steps in diagnosing the causes of your discomfort is a physical exam.
-During this evaluation, your doctor in NYC will likely:
+During this evaluation, your knee pain doctor will likely:

 - Perform a physical examination to check for visible bruising, swelling, warmth, and tenderness,

 - Check your range of movement by seeing how far your lower leg can move in various directions